What are payroll expenses? A complete guide for businesses

 Simplify your payroll expense management with Ramp

-As a small business owner, payroll expenses can be difficult to manage on your own.
+As a small business owner, managing payroll expenses can be challenging on your own.
 You have to calculate the gross pay for each employee, determine how much to withhold from every paycheck, and comply with state and federal regulations.

 Ramp has you covered if you need help with managing payroll costs.
-You can stay on top of all your business expenses with Ramp's all-in-one expense management software.
+Stay on top of all your business expenses with Ramp's all-in-one expense management software.
 We integrate with QuickBooks, NetSuite, Xero, Square Payroll, and other accounting software to help you close your books faster and maintain accurate financial statements.

-Give Ramp a try and see why our customers save an average of 5% a year.
+Give Ramp a try and see why our customers save an average of 5% a year across all spending.

 FAQs